TSAA Camp Video

 Myuna Bay Sport and Recreation Centre

-Arrival is after 5pm Friday 4th May 2018 and departure by 3pm Sunday 6th May 2018.
+Arrival after 5pm Friday 4th May 2018 and departure by 3pm Sunday 6th May 2018.
 See camp details below.
 Friday dinner is at 6pm.

 Ninety minutes north of Sydney and 30 minutes south of Newcastle, Myuna Bay Sport and Recreation Centre provides a range of services, facilities and accommodation options for school camps, family camps, kids’ camps, sporting events, corporate training, seniors, weekend escapes, community programs and more.
 With a natural bushland setting on the western foreshore of Lake Macquarie, Myuna Bay Sport and Recreation Centre is idyllic and the source of much water-based fun.
 It’s also home to premier sporting facilities that deliver superior training for a range of schools, sporting organisations and clubs.
 Visit the website for more detail: